 Resources for CLEP Study

-The Office of Career Services does not recommend any one study system or resource over any other.
+The Master's University Testing Center does not recommend any one study system or resource over any other.
 The skills and background of each student are unique.
 Students are encouraged to research available literature and the Internet for possible resources, and then evaluate them with consideration to the student's own level of understanding and preferred study methods.

 Many students have reported that no single study resource prepared them sufficiently for their test, and recommended using two or three different resources.

-The Master's College does not endorse or support any of the below resources.
+The Master's University Testing Center does not endorse or support any of the below resources.
 They are listed for consideration only.
 Students should review any material prior to purchasing it to determine whether it adequately covers the material listed in the topical outline in the CLEP Study Guide.

 - An online study system used by many can be found with the InstantCert Academy at www.InstantCert.com.
 For $20 per month, students have access to up to 500 study questions from many (although not all) CLEP tests.
 This program advertises a 97% success rate and a money-back guarantee if a test is not passed successfully in the first 30 days. www.IStudySmart.com is another fee-based study system.